kajal-puri/PyTorch-Practice-NoteBooks/README.md

-# PyTorch-Practice-NoteBooks
+# GAN-Practice-NoteBooks
-A collection of jupyter notebooks I've worked using PyTorch.
+A collection of jupyter notebooks I've worked on GANs.